patternfly/patternfly-org/packages/documentation-site/patternfly-docs/content/design-guidelines/styles/colors-for-charts/colors-for-charts.md

 <Grid hasGutter>
   <GridItem xl={6} lg={12} className="ws-chart-colors-gridtext">
-    You can also use the color order system with one color family.
-This creates a monochromatic effect.
-It works using the same logic and order.
-We recommend using this system for charts with nested variables.
-The order begins by going through each base color, then lightest, darkest, second lightest, and ending with second darkest.
-In variable-terms: #1 [color]-300 (base color), #2 [color]-100, #3 [color]-500, #4 [color]-200, #5 [color]-400.
-The hues will always follow this order.
+    You can also use the color order system with one color family to create a monochromatic effect.
+We recommend using this approach for charts with nested variables.
+The order begins by going through each base color, then the lightest, darkest, second lightest, and second darkest colors in a family.
+In variable-terms, this order looks like: #1 [color]-300 (base color), #2 [color]-100, #3 [color]-500, #4 [color]-200, #5 [color]-400.
+Regardless of color family, hues will always follow this order.
   </GridItem>
   <GridItem xl={6} lg={12}>
     <img width="480px" src={oneFamily} alt="Monochromatic chart color system example" />